DigitalIQ/infinimouse/README.md

 (which I'll maybe fix in a later version)

 - [ ] _Is there something?
 Let me know!_
-- [ ] Settings.ini will be stored always in the AppData folder, even though you start the program without installing it as a portable app.
+- [ ] Settings.ini is stored always in the AppData folder, even though you start the program without installing it as a portable app.
 Storing the settings.ini should be stored in the workfolder when you run it portable.
 - [x] Settings are not hardcoded anymore or can be at least changed.
 - [x] Fixing the bug that cause problems with catching the cursor when the screen size changes (e.g. by attaching/detaching additional displays.
 - [x] If the installation process fails for whatever reason, the already created files will be deleted.